koding/kdlearn/guides/getting-started-jsp-maven.md

 In this guide we'll take a look on how to set up and deploy a JavaServer Pages (JSP) website using Maven and Tomcat on your Koding VM.
-This tutorial assumes you have [updated your OS](http://learn.koding.com/guides/upgrading-your-vm/) and set up an [Apache Tomcat Server](http://tomcat.apache.org/) by following this [tutorial] (http://learn.koding.com/guides/apache-tomcat-on-koding/).
+This tutorial assumes you have [updated your OS](http://learn.koding.com/guides/upgrading-your-vm/) and set up an [Apache Tomcat Server](http://tomcat.apache.org/) by following this [tutorial](http://learn.koding.com/guides/apache-tomcat-on-koding/).

 ## What is JSP

 JavaServer Pages (JSP) are used to create dynamic web pages of HTML or XML by using embedded Java and/or Java backend.
 JSP is known for its rapid development and ease of maintenance.
-JSP seperates the UI of an application from content generation, which allows designers and developers to work together without changes affecting eachother.
+JSP separates the UI of an application from content generation, which allows designers and developers to work together without changes affecting each other.
 JSP covers the "V" in the Model-View-Controller (MVC) architecture.

 ## What is Maven